microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/New-MgUser.md

 ### -LicenseAssignmentStates
 State of license assignments for this user.
+Also indicates licenses that are directly-assigned and those that the user has inherited through group memberships.
 Read-only.
 Returned only on $select.
 To construct, please use Get-Help -Online and see NOTES section for LICENSEASSIGNMENTSTATES properties and create a hash table.